alecselle/SEFMediaPreparer/README.md

 GUI for ffmpeg that allows processes and converts an entire library, adhering to specified standards.

 ## [Current Release: 1.0.0-beta](https://github.com/alecselle/sefmediapreparer/releases)
 Initial Release.
-Basic features are working.
+Basic features are working.\n
 Files tagged with 'NF' do not include ffmpeg.

 ## Coming Soon...